merlijnkersten/printigram/README.md

 ## Issues

-* Only works on Windows (because of font selection/Selenium drivers)
-* [chromedrive.exe](https://sites.google.com/a/chromium.org/chromedriver/.) needs to in the Python working directory
+* Only works on Windows, because of font selection.
+It will work on other OS if the `fnt`-variable is deleted from lines `25` and `27`, in which case the `maxlength`-variables will also need to be updated.
-* Not fully tested yet, since printi is down.
+* Not fully tested yet, since printi is down until 7 July 2019.

 ## Screenshots
 ![Example of running script](Example%20of%20running%20script.png "Example of running script")

 *Example of what the running script looks like*

 ![Example of text message](Example%20of%20text%20message.png "Example of text message")